Life Insurance Corporation: Founding organisations

 These companies were established when India was marked mostly by turbulent economic and political conditions including the Indian rebellion of 1857, World War I and World War II.
-The effect of these events led to a high liquidation rate of life insurance companies in India and adversely affected the faith of the general public in the value of obtaining life insurance.
+The effect of these events led to a high liquidation rate of life insurance companies in India and adversely affected the faith of the public in the value of obtaining life insurance.